GainStrongService/mtk-openwrt-feeds/autobuild/autobuild_5.4_mac80211_release/Readme.md

 - **Document Reference**:
   - MAC80211 MT76 Programming Guide v4.8
   - MT76 Test Mode Programming Guide v2.3
+- **Notice**:
+  - Since the OpenWRT UCI haven't introduce the formal MLO config yet, please refer to the MAC80211 MT76 Programming Guide to Setup AP MLD and non-AP MLD (STA MLD)
+  - The default power control from user space is disabled to follow the maximum power from eFuse.
+If you would like to enable power relevant features (e.g., SingleSKU/iw set Tx Power), make sure the `txpower_sku` is enabled.
+The value shall be `0` when you check `/sys/kernel/debug/ieee80211/phy0/mt76/sku_disable`.

 #### Filogic 880/860 WiFi7 Kernel5.4 MP4.0 Release